Mitchell Charman is a storyteller. He loves crafting new worlds, characters, and ideas, and studying why we as humans need story to survive.

 The protagonist, the Sherlockian archetype, isn't a very pleasant person.
 It doesn't matter how much good they're doing, audiences don't like someone with a bad personality.
-So how do writers persuade audiences to side with him or her (and, ultimately, like them as strong character)?
+So how do writers persuade audiences to side with them (and, ultimately, like them as a strong character)?
 They include a rational, socially credible sidekick to validate the Sherlockian archetype's methods.

 It's the same in any of the series: House has Dr. Wilson, Cal Lightman has Dr. Gillian Foster, Patrick Jane has Special Agent Lisbon, Shawn Spencer has Gus, a pharmaceutical salesman (a.k.a. a try-hard doctor), the list goes on.

-The Watson character needs to be three things to work successfully: he or she has be of a similar age as the protagonist to be seen as a social peer, not some older or younger person with different cultural beliefs.
-He or she also must be highly proficient in a credible, socially responsible career (notice their doctorates or special titles) to add social credibility to their thoughts and actions.
-Lastly, he or she must follow the Sherlockian archetype blindly into any situation.
+The Watson character needs to be three things to work successfully: they have to be of a similar age as the protagonist to be seen as a social peer, not some older or younger person with different cultural beliefs.
+They must also be highly proficient in a credible, socially responsible career (notice their doctorates or special titles) to add social credibility to their thoughts and actions.
+Lastly, they must follow the Sherlockian archetype blindly in any situation.